What’s a CGM?

 A continuous glucose monitor (CGM) is made for diabetics (both type 1 and type 2) – it’s a life changing/saving device.
 Those that need to monitor glucose levels are able to see (in real time) how foods and activities impact blood sugar.

-I’m not a diabetic, I’ve been wearing a CGM for over two years (on and off) to ensure that foods we produce at Explorado Market won’t raise blood sugar (are safe for diabetics and those on a Ketogenic diet).
+I’m not a diabetic, I’ve been wearing a CGM for over two years (on and off) to ensure that foods we produce at cardnl won’t raise blood sugar (are safe for diabetics and those on a Ketogenic diet).
 I also wear it to learn about me.
 The data I get from wearing a CGM is priceless.

 Foods that Impact Blood Sugar